 Giannis becomes Brewers part-owner: 'Milwaukee means so much to me'

-MILWAUKEE - As the Milwaukee Brewers chase a National League Central Division title, the club added a world champion to its roster Friday afternoon.
+MILWAUKEE - As the Milwaukee Brewers chase a National League Central Division title, the club added a world champion to its roster Friday afternoon, Aug.
+20. For the first time, the Brewers have a new part-owner – and you've probably heard of him: Giannis Antetokounmpo.

-At a news conference at American Family Field, Brewers Chairman and Principal Owner Mark Attanasio introduced Milwaukee Bucks superstar Giannis Antetokounmpo as a new member of the team’s ownership group.
+At a news conference at American Family Field, Brewers Chairman and Principal Owner Mark Attanasio introduced Antetokounmpo as a new member of the team’s ownership group.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News